bbellx/bbellx.github.io/src/posts/the-puddle-jumper.md

 Finally, EXPLORE.

 This can take years.
 There are no instructions here&mdash;you actually get to write them yourself.
-You are forming new opinions of the world and discovering something about yourself, and those are important to share.
+You are forming new opinions of the world and discovering something about yourself, and those are important revelations to share.
 This step is key, the only way a Puddle Jumper improves him or herself is to take this part very seriously.

 Discover.
 Reflect.
 Understand.